gautieggertsson/2-state-toolkit/README.md

 ^ gauti_eggertsson@brown.edu

-This repository contains the code base for the toolkit presented in Eggertsson et al. (2020), as well as simple examples to show how the toolkit works as well as replication codes for the paper.
+This repository contains the code base for the toolkit presented in Eggertsson et al. (2020), simple examples to show how the toolkit works as well as replication codes for the paper.

 The latter will be published gradually over the coming days.